-The Mommy Center is your home for all things motherhood.
+The Mommy Center offers postpartum support Mommy & Me classes.
+It is your home for all things motherhood.
 We offer support, schooling, socialization and self-development for all moms.
 This is a warm and nurturing place where we help you be the mom that YOU want to be.
 Every mom is accepted without judgement and can feel safe to share all her feelings and experiences while making long-lasting friendships.
-We offer a variety of services including Mommy and Me Classes, Positive Parenting Classes, Chat’ N Play Classes, Speech and Language BOOST Workshops, Sleep Consulting, Playdates, Moms’ Night Outs, Parents’ Nights, Moms’ Retreats and more.

 As Featured in Parenting OC Magazine & Voyage LA Magazine